Jen0821/Scotland-Yard-Board-Game/README.md

 ### 3\.
 AI Performance Demonstration (Recommended)

-This screenshot emphasizes the project's focus on the AI by capturing the calculation state and, if available, performance metrics.
+This screenshot emphasises the project's focus on AI by capturing the calculation state and, if available, performance metrics.

 > **Description:** Captures the moment the AI is calculating its move (Status: Waiting for move [MRX]).
 If debug logs were included, the IntelliJ console would display **search depth, number of nodes explored, and calculation time**, showcasing the efficiency of the MiniMax algorithm.